makerdao/arbitrum-dai-bridge/README.md

 If (2) happens, governance can disconnect `L1DAITokenBridge` from `L1Escrow` and prevent from stealing L1 DAI.

-** Malicious router and upgrade risk**
+** Malicious router**

 `GatewayRouter` developed by Arbitrum team, is a privileged actor in our system and allows explicitly passing addresses that initiated deposits/withdrawals.
-If it's malicious, it could be used to steal funds (burn arbitrary L2 DAI tokens and withdraw to any address, or steal DAI that was already approved on L1).
+It was reviewed by our team but if there is a bug in implementation it could in theory by used to steal funds from the escrow (burn arbitrary L2 DAI tokens and withdraw to any address, or steal DAI that was already approved on L1).
+If it's malicious, it could be used to steal funds.

+### Arbitrum upgrade

-Finally, Arbitrum contracts ARE upgradable -- users need to trust Arbitrum admins while using this bridge and Arbitrum network.
+Arbitrum contracts ARE upgradable.
+A malicuous upgrade could result in stealing user funds in many ways.
+Users need to trust Arbitrum admins while using this bridge or Arbitrum network.

 ### Governance mistake during upgrade